 - Itching along with one of your veins or more

-- Change in the color of the skin around a varicose vein
+- Change in the color of the skin around a Varicose veins

-- Age – With age, the risk of varicose veins increases.
-Aging in your veins induces wear and tear on the valves that help control the flow of blood.
+With age, the risk of varicose veins increases.
+Aging in your veins induces wear and tear on the valves that help control the flow of the blood.
 Ultimately, the wear causes the valves to allow some blood to flow back into the veins where it pools instead of flowing to the heart.

-Complications of varicose veins are very rare which can include:
+Complications of varicose veins are rare which can include:

-- Vermin Ulcers.
-Near varicose veins, particularly near the ankles, painful ulcers can form on the skin.
+Near varicose veins, particularly near the ankles, painful ulcers can develop on the skin.
 Typically, a discolored patch on the skin starts before an ulcer emerges.
 If you think you have developed an ulcer, see your doctor immediately.

-There’s no way to avoid varicose veins entirely.
-But it can reduce the chance of forming varicose veins or having extra ones by improving your circulation and muscle tone.
-These same steps are important and you should take to treat varicose vein pain at home can help you to avoid the varicose veins which are –
+There's no way to avoid varicose veins entirely, but there are ways to reduce the chance of further formation of varicose veins or having extra ones by improving your circulation and muscle tone.
+They can also ease your symptoms and help manage the condition.

 - Doing workout